CoalTrain1618/Milestone_P1/README.md

 Testing was focused to ensure the following criteria were met:

-- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
+- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs.
-- Color contrasts meet a minimum ratio as specified in [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
+- Colour contrasts meet a minimum ratio as specified in [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).
-- Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
+- Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.
-- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
+- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.
-- All not textual content had alternative text or titles so descriptions are read out to screen readers
+- All non-textual content had alternative text or titles so descriptions are read out to screen readers.
-- HTML page lang attribute has been set
+- HTML page lang attribute has been set.
-- Aria properties have been implemented correctly
+- ARIA properties have been implemented correctly.
-- WCAG 2.1 Coding best practices being followed
+- WCAG 2.1 Coding best practices being followed.

 ## Wave Test Results
 #### Index Wave Results